2000–01 Australian region cyclone season: Storm names

+The Bureau of Meteorology would later retire the names Sam and Abigail, replacing them with Sean and Anika respectively.
+Anika was first used in 2008 with Sean following later in 2010.

 Season effects

 This is a table of all of the storms that have formed in the 2000–01 Australian region cyclone season.
 It includes their duration, names, landfall(s)–denoted by bold location names – damages, and death totals.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2001 AUD and USD.